Prudential Tunnel

 The Prudential Tunnel is a tunnel through which Interstate 90 (the Massachusetts Turnpike) runs underneath the Prudential Tower complex in Boston.
 It was created in 1965 as part of the first extension of the Turnpike into Boston.

-The tunnel has been criticized for its poor lighting in comparison to the newer O'Neill Tunnel, Fort Point Tunnel, and Ted Williams Tunnel.
+The tunnel has been criticized for its poor lighting in comparison to the newer O’Neill, Fort Point, and Ted Williams Tunnels.

+One exit is contained within the tunnel, the Copley Interchange on the Massachusetts Turnpike.

 In 2014, a hole was punched in the wall of the tunnel following an accident involving a large truck.

-The tunnel has since been repaired and is fully operational again.
-One exit is contained within the tunnel, the Copley Interchange on the Massachusetts Turnpike.
+In 2025, a non-structural piece of concrete fell from the ceiling, causing damage to several cars.